parsabsh/linux-notes/README.md

 wget download.example.com/Friends.S04.E{01..24}.mkv
 ```

-Note that brace expansion also works for english letters (e.g. `{p..w}`).
+Note that brace expansion also works for English letters (e.g. `{p..w}`).

 ## File Compression

 Compression of big files is an important task in the data age.
-Here we introduce some basic compression capabilites of linux.
+Here we introduce some basic compression capabilities of Linux.
 To start, we need a large file to perform compression.
-We create a file with size of 100M using the following command:
+We create a file with a size of 100M using the following command:

 ```bash
 cat /dev/random | tr -dc "[:alpha:]" | head -c 100M > largefile